SpongePowered/SpongeDocs/source/faq.rst

 - If/when the Mojang modding API comes out, we will build the Sponge API on top of Mojang’s API so your plugins/mods continue to work with minimal changes.

-For Forge Mod Developers
+For Forge mod developers
 ------------------------

 - The purpose of Sponge is to make an API that doesn’t change much between MC versions.
 It will be possible to write mods that use both Forge and Sponge.

-Management of the Project
+Management of the project
 -------------------------

 - The project is currently led by three people: blood, sk89q and Zidane.
 We are making sure to be open with the team so that we do not end up “holding all the keys.”
 Sponge has a lot of help from the existing Minecraft community, but the project is led by these three people who make the final decisions.
 This way, we can have a large number of people contribute and yet still avoid having “too many cooks spoiling the broth.”